-Chiropractic Care & Massage Therapy in Bend as Piriformis Syndrome Treatment Options
+Chiropractic Care in Bend as Piriformis Syndrome Treatment Options

-Chiropractic care and massage therapy in Bend are clear choices for piriformis syndrome treatment.
+Chiropractic care is a clear choice for piriformis syndrome treatment.
 This method is an effective treatment that focuses on how other areas, like the feet, legs or pelvis, may be contributing to the problem.

-Not only can your Bend chiropractor identify your condition and give you an accurate diagnosis, but they can also treat your symptoms and determine an appropriate treatment plan.
+Not only can your chiropractor identify your condition and give you an accurate diagnosis, but they can also treat your symptoms and determine an appropriate treatment plan.
 While piriformis syndrome can be hard to pinpoint, a combination of your medical history, current symptoms and a physical examination may help you receive a proper diagnosis.

 After confirming your condition in the initial evaluation, your chiropractic specialist will provide holistic treatment, including chiropractic adjustments, spinal manipulation, the Graston technique, stretches for the hamstrings and piriformis muscle, and range of motion exercises or physical therapy.
 Your chiropractor will work to relax the muscles to prevent spasms, reduce pressure on the sciatic nerve, and allow you to return to everyday activities.

-When done regularly, chiropractic and massage may reduce the recurrence and severity of piriformis syndrome to keep you comfortable.
+When done regularly, chiropractic may reduce the recurrence and severity of piriformis syndrome to keep you comfortable.
 You’ll also learn exercises that ease your symptoms when you can’t make it to the office right away.
-Plus, at Total Body Chiropractic & Massage, we provide full-body solutions, which means you’ll experience back and joint pain treatment in Bend in addition to your piriformis syndrome treatment!
+Plus, at Total Body Chiropractic, we provide full-body solutions, which means you’ll experience back, joint, and sciatic pain treatment in Bend in addition to your piriformis syndrome treatment!
+Book your appointment today.